data-8/zero-to-data-8/content/v2/tech/jupyterhub/intro.md

 This section describes the process of configuring and deploying your own Jupyterhub.
 It gives an overview of how to make important design decisions, such as where to deploy your hub and what Hub size is needed.

+[**JupyterHub**](https://zero-to-jupyterhub.readthedocs.io/en/latest/) is a multi-user Hub that allows students to interact with their own computing environment.
+It makes it easy to spawn and manage multiple instances of a Jupyter notebook.

 ## Why JupyterHub?